kstenerud/concise-encoding/cbe-specification.md

 Preservation of the original data width information is not considered important by default.
 Encoders are encouraged to find the smallest width of the same data type that stores a value without loss.

 For specialized applications, an encoder implementation may choose to preserve larger type widths as a tradeoff in processing cost vs data size.
-This must not be considered illegal by a decoder.